liangqing/backup_fanfou/README.md

 Notice
 ======
-* if your status is private, after running backup.py, it will need authentication, please input your username(email) and password
+* after running backup.py, it will need authentication, please input your username(email) and password